Cosmo-Tech/cosmotech-api-java-client/docs/ScenariorunApi.md

 # **deleteHistoricalDataOrganization**
 > deleteHistoricalDataOrganization(organizationId)

-Delete all historical ScenarioRuns in the database
+Delete all historical ScenarioRuns in the Organization

 ### Example
 ```java